 For example, I purchased a simple porcelain creamer and sugar bowl set to make my coffee drinking more ritualized.
 Instead of making the chemistry of the perfect cup of coffee one of desperation with cartons of sugar and cream, I enjoy dipping a spoon into the sugar bowl and pouring a mixture of half-and-half mixed with milk into my favorite mug filled with a freshly brewed cup of coffee.
 The purchase allowed me to ritualize my morning brew.
 For some, it would be an unnecessary purchase, but for me, it added value.

-What I’m not a believer in is being a glutton of stuff.
+I believe in choosing to shop for just the right gift; what I’m not a believer in is being a glutton of stuff.

 Been there.
 Done that.
 Fortunately, I no longer have the T-shirt.